dwrlewis/Generic-Trial-Balance-Converter/README.md

 For example, setting a prefix to ‘ALPHA’, maintaing prefix format, and the delimiter as a ‘__’, will result in the output codes like ‘ALPHA__1000’.

 ### 3.4 - Large Company Volumes
-In instances where the number of companies are excessively large (>150) a warning flag will be added to the GUI advising the use of automapping.
-Extremely large numbers of companies can cause the GUI of tkinter to become impactically slow due to the number of widgets generated.
-In these instances it is advised to perform corrections one file at a time.
+More that 50 entities in a file batch are considered a rarity in the data this program was designed for.
+However, in instances where the number of companies are excessively large (>150) a warning flag will be added to the GUI advising the use of automapping or importing files for correction individually.

 ![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/672c15887f95623cfec875682f37be47fa257c3f/Readme%20Images/Prefix%20Limit.png)